 This study looks at gender and sexuality diversity within environmentalism.
 This study is designed to deepen analyses of environmentalisms’ already acknowledged oppressive and liberatory capacities; promote additional understanding of how identity and culture function in social movements; contribute to discourses on gender, sexuality and environment; and potentially inspire environmental movements to integrate the concerns of LGBTQ+ people while addressing their unique vulnerabilities to environmental risk.

-2012-ongoing Emotions and settler solidarity with the Winnemem Wintu
+2012-ongoing Emotions and settler solidarity with Indigenous-led Movements

 This study focused on the role of emotions in shaping solidarity participation and tactics.
-The research draws on participant observation and interviews with non-indigenous identified participants in the ongoing efforts by the Winnemem Wintu –a currently unrecognized tribe in Northern California– to assert their right to access culturally important places and resources.
+The research draws on participant observation and interviews with non-indigenous identified participants in solidarity with Indigenous-led movements.
+Some of the products of this research can be read in Settler Colonial Studies

 2011-2012 Right-wing media framing of environmental concerns and feminism

-This study draws on the transcripts of The Rush Limbaugh Show to illustrate how both claims of institutional oppression—in this case sexism—and claims of environmental/climate concern are met with some form of dismissal or denial.
+This study draws on transcripts of The Rush Limbaugh Show to illustrate how both claims of institutional oppression — in this case sexism — and claims of environmental/climate concern are met with some form of dismissal or denial.